KhanhKhong/carbon.js/README.md

 Carbon.create(Carbon.MyElement);
 ```

-Then you can create instances and assign values in the constructor.
+Then, you can create instances and assign values in the constructor.

 ```javascript